 Forth Ports has confirmed that similar disposal operations from other ports and harbours in the Firth of Forth and Forth Estuary have not attracted any appreciable public comment.
-Dredging operations are unlikely to affect members of the general public, with the possible exception of some recreational users in the Firth of Forth when the vessel is transiting to and from the disposal site.
+Disposal operations are unlikely to affect the general public, with the possible exception of some recreational users in the Firth of Forth when the vessel is transiting to and from the disposal site, however this would be continuing the practice that has been established over many years.